 “This can’t work.
 Poker is solved.
-There are just too many good players out there.
-There is not enough edge for me.”
+There are too many good players out there.
+There is not enough edge to beat the game.”

 It’s the narrative that holds you in a state of paralysis.
-You keep wondering if you should apply yourself to poker, but you keep rationalizing against it because you think failure is inevitable.
+You keep wondering if you should apply yourself to poker and you keep rationalizing against it because you think failure is inevitable.

-So if someone hears that they can be a losing micro-stakes player and move up to high stakes within six months, I have to be transparent about the fact that these players are getting very delicate care and are putting in massive amounts of work to improve.
+If someone hears that they can be a losing micro-stakes player and move up to high stakes in six months, I have to be transparent about the fact that these players are getting very delicate care and are putting in massive amounts of work to improve.

-My students are so successful because they have a comprehensive gameplan that they execute every day.
-They have a support system of coaches to answer their questions.
-They have a team of peers who are all trying to achieve the same goal, and who challenge and appreciate one another.
+My students are successful because they have a systematic game-plan that they execute every day.
+They have a support system of coaches and teammates to answer their questions.
+They have a group of peers who are all trying to achieve the same goal and who challenge and appreciate one another.